 With Friday Tournier won in 1967 the Grand Prix de Roman.
 It retells Daniel Defoe's Robinson Crusoe but gives the story a philosophical depth.
 (Nearly 20 years later the Nobel writer J.M.
 Coetzee played with Defoe's classic novel in Foe.
 This time a woman shares the island with Robinson and Friday.)
 The famous hero is marooned on the desert island with his pipe tobacco, a copy of the Bible, and a modern identity problem.
 After abandoning his cultural background and sinking into animalism, Crusoe returns to the world of the spirit by the noble act of writing.
 "A new life thus began for him – or more exactly, it was the beginning of his true life on the island, after that period of degradation which he now thought of with shame and sought to forget."
 Crusoe develops a mystical relationship with his island, which he names Esperanza.
 When the rescue ship appears, Crusoe rejects the brutality of civilization reflected in the ship's crew.
 He stays on the island, and Friday chooses to leave, not accepting Crusoe's version of the world.

 In sympathy with other workers, Tournier went on strike and was fired, but his severance allowed him to continue his writing.
 Three years later Tournier published his second novel, Le Roi des aulnes (1970, The Ogre), which won the Prix Goncourt.
 The work was inspired by Goethe's famous ballad, 'Der Erlkönig' (1782), and Günter Grass's The Tin Drum (1959).
 Tournier brought together the myths of St Christopher and the Erl King, set against the background of East Prussia during the Third Reich.
 In the novel the ogre, Abel Tiffauges, is a monstrous and innocent character, a French prisoner in Germany who assists the Nazis by searching for boys for a Nazi military camp.
 Tiffauges is obsessed by his conviction that everything in the world is a sign.
+Destiny leads him to Rominten, the private hunting reverve of the "Great Huntsman" of the Third Reich, Field Marshal Hermann Göring.
 In the end he perishes while rescuing a little Jewish boy.
 In 1975 there appeared Les Météores (Gemini), a baroque treatment of the myth of Castor and Pollux, which could be read as a contemporary version of Jules Verne's Around the World in Eighty Days.
 Beginning from Crusoe, Tournier's men are often solitary characters; he sees that the the natural antagonism of male and female is the major source of problems for human beings.
 In Gemini Thomas Koussek argues that "the heterosexual wants to lead the free, unattached life of the homosexual nobility.
 But the more he breaks out, the more firmly he is recalled to his proletarian condition."

 Friday, rewritten for children as Friday and Robinson (1971), was less than half the lenght of the original.
 For the most part, Crusoe's logbook entries were eliminated, but Tournier added also new scenes, such as the invention of games and arts.
 Some of this material was introduced into the revised adult paperbacke edition in 1972.
 Enjoying an enormous popularity in France, the children's version was made by Antoine Vitez into a stage play and in 1982 it was adapted into a six-hour TV series.
 "For Tournier, writing can only ever be rewriting, not just the rewriting of key myths but also conscious and unconscious inter-textuality.
 The rewriting of Friday for children is merely the most obvious example of a compulsion to rework his fictional narratives."
 (Michael Tilby in Contemporary World Writers, ed.
 Tracy Chevalier, 1993)